ryjen/bestow/README.md

 A stow convention of which files to link can be established using:

 - stow cli arguments
-- user or per module `.stowrc` configuration
+- user or per package `.stowrc` configuration
-- user `.stow-global-ignore or module `.stow-local-ignore` configuration
+- user `.stow-global-ignore` or package `.stow-local-ignore` configuration

 A version control convention of which transient files to ignore can be established using a similar approach.
 For example in git:

 - git cli arguments
-- user or module `.gitignore` configuration
+- user or package `.gitignore` configuration

 ### Targeting: